linkfang/react-eclipsefdn-members/README.md

 ### Running

-To run the server as a local instance as a stack, you will need to compile the application first, which can be done through `make compile`.
+To run the server as a local instance as a stack, you will need to compile the application first, which can be done through `make compile-start`.
 This takes care of all of the steps needed to cleanly build and rebuild the application from scratch.
-To run the stack with the packaged application, use `docker-compose up -d`.
+This will also run the stack with the packaged application.

 ### Docker